Articles

 Foodstuffs_Supplies_2022_Resized.original.jpg

-Supplier cost increases are still higher than a year ago, but recent trends support a continued moderation in input cost pressures.
-The Infometrics-Foodstuffs New Zealand Grocery Supplier Cost Index (GSCI) shows an average 4.3% increase in what suppliers charged Foodstuffs supermarkets for goods in ...
+The moderation in supplier cost increases continues, with the Infometrics-Foodstuffs New Zealand Grocery Supplier Cost Index (GSCI) showing an average 2.4% increase in what suppliers charged Foodstuffs supermarkets for goods in July 2024, compared to a year earlier.
 Read